avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Let's share our dashboard with the Customer.
 The Customer users will have read-only access to the Dashboard.

+* See :ref:`Step 6.1 Assign dashboards of TA652FC-W to Customer`, or
-See :ref:`Step 6.1 Assign dashboards of TA652FC-W to Customer`.
+* See :ref:`Step 6.1 Assign dashboards of TA652FH-W to Customer`.

 Step 7.3 Assign device to Customer
 -----------------------------------

 Let's assign device to the Customer.
 The Customer users will have ability to read and write telemetry and send commands to devices.

-See :ref:`Step 6.2 Assign TA652FC-W device to Customer`.
+* See :ref:`Step 6.2 Assign TA652FC-W device to Customer`, or
+* See :ref:`Step 6.2 Assign TA652FH-W device to Customer`

 .. _Step 7.4 Create customer user: